Approximating Global Contact-Implicit MPC via Sampling and Local Complementarity: Related Work

 \subsection{Offline Trajectory Optimization}

-While solving a global nonlinear control problem can be too time intensive to compute online, offline contact-implicit trajectory optimization can be effective in manipulation and locomotion \cite{contact_johnson_2019, posa2014direct}.
-The non-smooth dynamics of contact-rich scenarios can lead to challenging loss landscapes for trajectory optimization.
-Mitigations for this include artificially smoothing gradients \cite{pang2023global, suh2022bundled}, solving for contact mode sequences via graph search \cite{cheng2023enhancing}, sampling contact mode sequences \cite{zhu2023efficient} and/or control inputs \cite{liu2010sampling}, or restricting applications to simpler 2D problems \cite{aceituno2022hierarchical}.
-While offline trajectory optimization is a means of discovering and optimizing complex trajectories for contact-rich motion, we seek strategies that can improvise in real time.
+Solving a global nonlinear control problem can be too time-intensive to compute online, but offline contact-implicit trajectory optimization can be useful \cite{contact_johnson_2019, posa2014direct}.
+Non-smooth contact dynamics can create confront challenging cost landscapes \cite{antonova2023rethinking}.
+Mitigations include artificially smoothing gradients \cite{pang2023global, suh2022bundled}, graph search \cite{cheng2023enhancing} or sampling \cite{zhu2023efficient} over contact mode sequences and/or control inputs \cite{liu2010sampling}, or restricting applications to simpler 2D problems \cite{aceituno2022hierarchical}.
+Task and motion planning (TAMP) (e.g. \cite{toussaint2018differentiable}) is a flavor of making high-level choices combined with lower-level trajectory optimization.
+There is a long history of combining global sampling and local optimization (in robotics, see \cite{antonova2023rethinking, kamat2022bitkomo}, among others).
+Despite some applications to robotic manipulation \cite{chavan2019sampling}, to the best of our knowledge these methods have not achieved real-time contact-rich control.